Heritage Explore Tour – 12 Days

 • Transfers airport / hotel / airport.

-• Accommodations in Kathmandu / Nagarkot / Namo Buddha / Pokhara on BB Basis
+• Accommodations in Kathmandu / Nagarkot / Namo Buddha / Bandipur / Pokhara on double sharing Basis

 • Welcome dinner at one of the traditional Nepali restaurants

-• Transport, guided visits and entry of the monuments in Kathmandu / Patan / Bhaktapur / Pokhara
+• Transport, guided visits and entry of the monuments as mentioned on itinerary

 • Private vehicle Kathmandu – Bandipur – Pokhara